 The use of EBS spectrum has been greatly enhanced by unique public-private partnerships that have been forged between educators and commercial operators.
-Long before the current secondary markets rules were adopted, the Commission encouraged such partnerships on the grounds that a secondary market for EBS spectrum would promote efficient spectrum use and advance the interests of both educators and commercial entities.
-The Commission also
+Long before the current secondary markets rules were adopted, the Commission encouraged such partnerships on the grounds that a secondary market for EBS spectrum would promote efficient spectrum use and advance the interests of both educators and commercial entities.7 The Commission also

-&lt;sup>6 Sprint Corp.
+6 Sprint Corp.
 10-K (May 25, 2018) at 32 ("Sprint believes it is well-positioned with spectrum holdings of more than 160 MHz of 2.5 GHz spectrum in the top 100 markets in the U.S. Sprint's broad spectrum holdings allow us to introduce 5G in parallel with 4G service over the same 2.5 GHz spectrum band, supporting the early introduction of 5G devices without disrupting the capacity needs of our 4G users.").

-Allocation to the Instructional Television Fixed Service, the Multipoint Distribution Service, and the Private Operational Fixed Microwave Service, Gen. Docket No. 80-112, Report and Order, 94 FCC 2d 1203, 1249 at ¶ 114 (1983) ("[W]e believe that it is in the public interest to permit [EBS] licensees to lease their excess channel capacity. ...
+7 Amendment of Parts 2, 21, 74 and 94 of the Commission's Rules and Regulations in Regard to Frequency Allocation to the Instructional Television Fixed Service, the Multipoint Distribution Service, and the Private Operational Fixed Microwave Service, Gen. Docket No. 80-112, Report and Order, 94 FCC 2d 1203, 1249 at ¶ 114 (1983) ("[W]e believe that it is in the public interest to permit [EBS] licensees to lease their excess channel capacity. ...
 As the excess capacity ... is put to use serving the public, greater use of the available spectrum should result.").
 See also Amendment of Parts 1, 21 and 74 to Enable Multipoint Distribution Service and Instructional Television Fixed Service Licensees to Engage in Fixed Two-Way Transmissions, MM Docket 97-217, Report and Order on Further Reconsideration and Further Notice of Proposed Rulemaking, 15 FCC Rcd 14566, 14569 at ¶¶ 9-10 (2000) ("We do not believe that there is any contradiction between an [EBS] licensee performing its educational mission and that same licensee securing financial returns from the lease of its excess capacity.
 In fact, those financial returns can and do provide substantial resources to the [EBS] licensee in the performance of its educational mission.").

-encouraged EBS licensees to lease up to 95% of their spectrum for commercial use in an effort to maximize flexibility while at the same time safeguarding the educational purpose of EBS.
+encouraged EBS licensees to lease up to 95% of their spectrum for commercial use in an effort to maximize flexibility while at the same time safeguarding the educational purpose of EBS.8

-In 2004, the Commission took additional steps to maximize the use of EBS by adopting forward-looking rules to reconfigure the 2.5 GHz band to accommodate both fixed and mobile wireless broadband services.
-The reconfigured band provided even more flexibility to EBS licensees and their commercial lessees.
+In 2004, the Commission took additional steps to maximize the use of EBS by adopting forward-looking rules to reconfigure the 2.5 GHz band to accommodate both fixed and mobile wireless broadband services.9 The reconfigured band provided even more flexibility to EBS licensees and their commercial lessees.10